Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Some businesses are allowed to use the VAT Annual Accounting Scheme, and will only need make a VAT submission to HMRC once a year.
 You’ll pay an estimate of what’s due based on your previous year’s VAT bill.

 Under this scheme, you avoid all the VAT accounting requirements and simply pay a flat rate of VAT based on a percentage of your annual turnover.
-The percentage you pay is based on the industry you are in.
+You’ll still charge customers the full appropriate rate of VAT, but rather than reclaiming the VAT you pay out, you just keep the difference between your flat rate payment and the VAT you collect.

 The short answer is, surprisingly, yes!
 It’s quite common for businesses to register for VAT some time, often years, after they started trading.
 This might be because turnover did not previously exceed the VAT registration threshold, or the business has changed in some other way.

-The good news is that it’s possible to reclaim the VAT you paid on goods bought up to 4 years before registering, and for services up to 6 months before.
+It’s quite possible that the goods or services you paid VAT on before you registered are still being used in the business.
+It’s possible to reclaim the VAT you paid on goods bought up to 4 years before registering, and for services up to 6 months before.

-Yes, you may be able to make a claim for VAT after you de-register, as long as you incurred whilst you were registered.
+Yes, you may be able to make a claim for VAT after you de-register or cancel your registration, as long as you incurred whilst you were registered.
 This might happen for several reasons, such as:

 Learn more about our online accounting services, including help with VAT.
 Talk to one of the team on 020 3355 4047, or get an instant online quote.